Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe the basic concepts of Skewness and Kurtosis as well as their utility function in a given data set.

-• Differentiate rates from ratio and how they are use.
+• Differentiate rates from ratios and how they are used.

 • Compute the different types of index number from a given data set and interpret the output.